langmead-lab/recount-pump/README.md

 By far the most common cause for node stopages is the first one, since node lease time limits tend to be much shorter than what's needed to process a medium-large Monorail run.
 This will have the effect of stopping jobs in the middle which will need to be restarted.
 This is expected and these jobs will be visible again on the queue after a pre-defined time period (typically 30 min-3 hours).

+If many concurrent attempts are made which end up being successful for a particular job, this indicates the visibility time setting for the job queue is too short and should be raised.

-In the 2nd case, the parent process running on the node will wait until all worker children have finished w/o error and then it will finish itself and relinquish the node.
+In the 2nd case above, the parent process running on the node will wait until all worker children have finished w/o error and then it will finish itself and relinquish the node.
 If a worker process fails for any reason, the parent will start a new process in it's place and  continue checking children processes.

 ## Settings Files